Suvraneel/NFT-Emporium/README.md

 ## Accomplishments that we're proud of

 - Providing and production built website, obviously, more features can be added but we are proud of creating the first version.
-- Learning Solidity quickly and leveraging the power of Smart Contracts
+- Learning Solidity quickly and leveraging the power of Smart Contracts -->

 ## What's next for NFT Emporium

+- Improving the UI
+- Populating the categories
+- Making it user friendly for mobile & other devices
 - Adding more chains to the application
 - Adding more fun game pages